bradenbakker/backpacktracker/README.md

 5. cd into the folder and run npm install

 ## To test the app
-Install expo on your mobile device via your app store
+1. Install expo on your mobile device via your app store
-### run expo start
+2. use the command `run expo start`
-Scan the barcode with expo (android only) or text/email the link to your phone
+3. Scan the barcode with expo (android only) or text/email the link to your phone

 ## Current Tasks